shelleg/kubernetes-101/scenario-2/README.md

 ## Recap

-We created a pod with 2 containers (not very common but a good example to prove capabilities and pod behavior) a `Deployment` named "pingpong" holds 2 pods:
+We created a pod with 2 containers (not very common but a good example to prove capabilities and pod behavior) a `Deployment` named "pingpong" holds 2 containers:
 1. pong-server (which answers pong to ping)
 2. ping-server (which sends pings to pong servers)